-Housing Hope has been a leader in creating housing, services, and solutions to the challenges faced by homeless and at-risk families for over 30 years.
+Housing Hope has been a leader in creating housing, services, and solutions to the challenges faced by families experiencing homelessness and poverty for over 30 years.
 Housing Hope opened Tomorrow’s Hope Child Development Center in 1992 to provide parents access to daycare while they focused on employment and housing activities.

 In 2016, Tomorrow’s Hope was awarded an increased rating from the State Department of Early Learning’s Early Achievers voluntary Quality Rating and Improvement System.
 This program serves as a model for helping children to achieve on-target development and enter kindergarten academically and socially ready.

-So what makes us unique compared to other childcare centers?
-Click here to find out.
+So what makes us unique compared to daycare centers?
+Click here to find out about our no-cost, in-house services.